8 out of 10 small to medium businesses use social media marketing in order to drive the growth of their business.

 Important note: Whether content is deemed valuable or not is determined by the type of followers and fans you have on your social media platform.

-And here’s the kicker — you can have different kinds of fans/followers on different social media platforms and so you need to account for this.
+And here’s the kicker — you can have different kinds of fans/followers on different social media channels and so you need to account for this.

 Let’s delve deeper into this topic.